Aliases for ST3GAL5 Gene

 GeneCards Summary for ST3GAL5 Gene

 ST3GAL5 (ST3 Beta-Galactoside Alpha-2,3-Sialyltransferase 5) is a Protein Coding gene.
-Diseases associated with ST3GAL5 include Amish Infantile Epilepsy Syndrome and Epilepsy Syndrome.
-Among its related pathways are Glycosphingolipid biosynthesis - ganglio series and Transport to the Golgi and subsequent modification.
+Diseases associated with ST3GAL5 include Amish Infantile Epilepsy Syndrome and Salt And Pepper Syndrome.
+Among its related pathways are Synthesis of substrates in N-glycan biosythesis and Glycosphingolipid biosynthesis - ganglio series.
 GO annotations related to this gene include sialyltransferase activity and lactosylceramide alpha-2,3-sialyltransferase activity.
-An important paralog of this gene is ST3GAL4.
+An important paralog of this gene is ST3GAL3.

 UniProtKB/Swiss-Prot for ST3GAL5 Gene